 Low water pressure

 A drop in water pressure may signal a clogged or corroded pipe.
-While this may also be caused by a foreign object lodged in the pipe, your plumber will identify the source and recommend the best course of action before water builds up and causes a leak.
+While this may also be caused by a foreign object lodged in the pipe, your plumber will identify the source using camera inspection technology and recommend the best course of action before water builds up and causes a leak.

 Strange noises

 When your pipes are functioning correctly, you shouldn’t notice any noises.
 However, old pipes often make bumping, gurgling, and other unexpected sounds.
-Noises may signal blockages, loose pipes, or a potential leak.
+Noises may signal blockages, loose pipes, or a potential leak in the plumbing system.

 Mold and mildew